moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles.md

 }
 ```

-In this example, we are registering our particle.
+In this example, we are registering our particle client-side.
 We are then giving it some life with the end rod particle's factory.
 This means that the particle will behave exactly like the end rod particle would.
 You can replace the particle's factory with another particle's factory, or even your own!

 ## Creating a json file and adding textures